The V6 and V10 represent two important stages in Dyson’s cordless vacuum development.

 Like the Dyson V6, the V10 is a versatile machine that can clean floors and upholstery at a higher level.

-Dyson completely redesigned their product making critical changes with airflow and how the dust cup empties.
+Dyson completely redesigned its product making critical changes with airflow and how the dust cup empties.

 These improvements also translate to a larger dust cup that can hold more dirt.